Our Driving Concern: Texas Employer Traffic Safety Program

 - Texas employers spend more than $3 billion every year as a result of on and off the job injuries and fatalities (NHTSA).

-- Distracted driving is a contributing factor in 26% of all traffic fatalities (National
+- Distracted driving is a contributing factor in 1 of 5 crashes in Texas, according to the Texas Department of Transportation.

 - The Centers for Disease Control and Prevention says: Taking Action Can Save Lives